 National Day At Your State Capitol Day (NDAYSCD)

-The SAA Public Outreach Committee is challenging you to take advocacy to the next level in your own states and allow your voices to be heard where it matters most - upon the ears of your state's legislators!
+The SAA Public Outreach Committee is challenging you to take advocacy to the next level in your own states and allow your voices to be heard where it matters most - upon the ears of your state's legislators.
+Official kick-off date for 2019 is Friday, March 1!

 We highly encourage inter-chapter collaboration for this event.
 Not only will this make the likelihood of getting a reservation higher, but it will also strengthen the voice of the audiology community within that state.
 Plus, preparation work can be divided amongst the chapters involved.
 We hope you will consider inviting faculty members and professionals from your local community to join you as their professional experience and knowledge as licensed professionals adds weight to the conversation at hand as well.

 Interested in collaborating with your state academy/organization?
-Please contact the SAA Public Outreach Committee Chair, Hanna Sawher for any interest, plans or questions regarding NDAYSCD.
-Send the name of your school, any past experiences with NDAYSCD and any questions you may have.
+Please contact the SAA Public Outreach Committee Chair, Alexander Morris, with any interest, plans, or questions regarding NDAYSC.
+Send the name of your school, any past experiences with NDAYSC and any questions you may have.

 What's this about preparation work?
 It may be beneficial for you to put together information sheets to hand out to legislators or design posters or displays featuring pertinent information regarding a specific piece of legislation that is currently most impacting your state.
 You may also want to meet as a group to talk about the focus of conversations you’ll likely have with the legislators.
 Here are some ideas for resources you can use.